disulfidebond/ctakes_processing/README.md

 ![](media/cTAKES_preprocessing.png)

-It is very important for the input cTAKES file(s) to have a header and values for the DocumentID, the Patient ID, the Encounter ID, the Document Type, and a Timestamp.
-Note that at a minimum, the file(s) must have a unique value for the Patient ID and the Encounter ID.
-See the postprocessing section for more information about this.
+You may wish to clip the header from each file to ensure cTAKES does not assign CUIs to the header.

+Additionally, run [this script]() to generate a manifest of all headers mapping to each input file.

 # Run cTAKES
 cTAKES is atomic, and by itself cannot be parallelized.
 However, it is possible to start multiple instances of cTAKES processing.
-An example of single file processing is in the [run_ctakes.singleFile.sh](code/run_ctakes.singleFile.sh) bash script, and the parallel_example is in the script [parallel_example.sh](code/parallel_example.sh), which takes as input a list of files to process, and outputs this list to an designated output directory.

-First, run [setup_cTAKES.sh](code/setup_cTAKES.sh) to create cTAKES instances, and update the [parallel_example.sh](code/parallel_example.sh) file to contain the correct input, output, and the correct number of cTAKES instances that match your system needs.
-Do not start more than `n/2` instances of cTAKES, where `n` is the total number of CPU cores available.

-Within either bash script, the runPiperFile.mod.sh is a modified script that points to the correct Java, a modified piper file, and a custom dictionary.
-Another option is to simply use the default dictionary.

-It is **strongly** recommended to use the [gzipFiles.sh](/code/gzipFiles.sh) script (or write a custom one) to compress output XMI files, both because the subsequent step assumes the input will be gzip-compressed, and because XMI files can take up exponentially more storage space than their input file counterparts.

 ![](media/cTAKES_running.png)
 ![](media/cTAKES_details.png)

+A [parallel processing python script](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/parallel_process_cTAKES.py)) that uses the Multiprocessing library does this for you.
+It requires as input:

+* -i for the name of the input directory of notes files

+Optional input arguments are:
+* --splitCount for the number of files to process per instance [5000]
+* -- instanceLimit for the number of parallel workers to start [10]

+The output will be directories with the naming scheme `ctakes_x_runInstance` where x is the cTAKES version being run.
+Each directory will have log files and an outputDir directory containing gz-compressed XMI files.

+If the worker encounters an error with cTAKES, it stops, creates a tar-gz of the input and output directories, and then proceeds to the next batch of input files.

 ## Additional General Notes
-* It is **strongly** recommended to use the [gzipFiles.sh](/code/gzipFiles.sh) script (or write a custom one) to compress output XMI files, both because the subsequent step assumes the input will be gzip-compressed, and because XMI files can take up exponentially more storage space than their input file counterparts.
-* Following the preprocessing steps listed above, the medical notes were ready for the processing and analysis steps in the cTAKES overview.
-There is an exponential increase in processing time versus file size, so it is very important to split input files by size.
 * The [preprocessing](code/preprocessing) directory contains code that was used to perform additional preprocessing on notes, and is provided as a code template for additional work that may be necessary.
-* There is a [beta version](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/parallel_process_cTAKES.py) of running parallel instances of cTAKES using python instead of Bash/Terminal.
-Briefly, this will scan a directory of files, split the data into subsets, then for each instance of cTAKES, it will run cTAKES and then create a tar.gz of the input and output directories.

 # Postprocessing Steps